21 beautiful black kitchen ideas that designers say will "make the heart of your home a conversation starter"

 (Image credit: Future)

-Ceilings are often referred to by interior designers as your fifth wall, so when it comes to kitchen wall decor – don't neglect this part of your kitchen.
-All-black kitchens can be something to contend with, and aren't for everyone.
+Ceilings are often referred to by interior designers as your fifth wall, so when it comes to kitchen wall decor, it's a good idea not to neglect this part of your kitchen and to paint it in a black shade.

-But for those willing to take the leap of faith and put your trust in us, you can create a cozy and cocooning atmosphere that is comforting.
 Add a bit of a lift by going with a wooden worktop and add some wall decor in lighter colors just so you don't feel like you wandered into a cave every time you enter the kitchen.

-5. Create a Jazz bar-style space for entertaining
+11. Create a bar for entertaining

 (Image credit: Melissa Denham)

-8. Pair black with a barely-there pink
+12. Pair with pink

 A black and pink kitchen with black and natural cabinetry and pale pink walls using Farrow & Ball's Setting plaster